Beth Greene: Season 5

 Beth spends her time at Grady Memorial Hospital in Atlanta, starting with the fifth-season episode "Slabtown".
 She has been taken in by a group of police officers led by Dawn Lerner (Christine Woods).
 Kept against her will in a dangerous environment where she is mistreated and abused along with the other patients and wards, Beth devises a plan with Noah (Tyler James Williams) to escape, which involves escaping through the elevator.
 While Noah is successful, she finds herself caught fighting walkers and is eventually disarmed by the officers who find her.
 Later, Dawn shows signs of respect for Beth once she takes Noah's place as her ward but Beth openly tells her that she will find another way to escape.
 As Carol Peletier (Melissa McBride) is wheeled into the hospital injured from a car accident in an attempt to rescue her along with Daryl, Beth devises another plan to retrieve medicine to save her life in the episode "Crossed".
 In the mid-season finale "Coda", a hostage exchange occurs when Rick's group, who have captured two officers, demand Beth and Carol back.
 The exchange runs smoothly until Dawn demands that she needs Noah back.
 However, the group protests.
 Dawn claims she needs Noah because Beth took his place and she needs him back.
 Noah reluctantly agrees as does the group until Beth hugs him goodbye before turning to Dawn.
 She tells Dawn she "[gets] it now", that her act of kindness was a masquerade in order to keep Beth under her subservient order.
 Beth defiantly plunges a concealed pair of surgical scissors into Dawn's shoulder, causing Dawn to reflexively shoot her in the head by accident, and in turn prompting Daryl to kill Dawn in retaliation.
 Daryl lifts Beth's corpse and brings her out in time to see that the other survivors have returned, which include Maggie who breaks down in tears seeing Beth killed after only finding out she was alive.

+In the episode "What Happened and What's Going On," Beth is one of the few characters to appear in Tyreese's hallucinations, caused from a loss of blood from a walker bite.
+Sitting behind Lizzie and Mika Samuels, she plays a guitar while singing a song, assuring Tyreese that he will be okay.
+In his final hallucination, Tyreese notices Beth driving the vehicle he's in, who assures him once more that everything will be okay before he dies from blood loss.
+In the episode "Forget," Sasha revisits Beth's death in one of her flashbacks.

+Season 7

+Beth is briefly remembered by Rick in several flashbacks when confronted with the idea that his friends could be killed by Negan's men, while also mourning the losses of Abraham Ford and Glenn Rhee.